Baptistemontan/leptos_i18n/docs/book/src/usage/09_t_format.md

 # `t_format!`

-You may want to use the formatting capability without the need to create an entry in you translations, you can use the `t_format!` macro for that:
+You may want to use the formatting capability without the need to create an entry in your translations; you can use the `t_format!` macro for that:

 ```rust
 use crate::i18n::*;